Excise duty on energy

 You can claim a deduction for excise duty on fuel if you have sold the fuel to an approved duty-exempt user that has used the fuel in mineralogical processing.

-If you are required to file an excise duty return for electricity, you can claim a deduction in your excise duty return.
-If you do not file excise duty returns for electricity, you must pay the excise duty at the full rate and then apply for a refund later.
-The same rule applies to excise duty on fuel: you can apply for a refund if you are not required to file an excise duty return for the fuel you have consumed.
+If you are required to file an excise duty return for electricity, you can claim a deduction in that return.
+If you do not file an excise duty return for electricity, you must pay the excise duty at the full rate and then apply for a refund later.
+The same rule applies to fuel: if you are not required to file an excise duty return for fuel, you can apply for a refund later.

 When you produce energy products such as petrol, gas oil, liquefied petroleum gas, natural gas or biogas, you are entitled to claim an excise duty deduction for the electricity or fuel you have used during production.
 You can claim a deduction for excise duty on energy, carbon dioxide or sulphur.
 You claim the deduction in your excise duty return for electricity or fuel.